JonasWIP/supanexttemplate/README.md

 Jest is used for testing.
 You can add your own tests in the __tests__ folder.

 ## TODO
-- Add Testing to CI/CD
-- Expain Testing in readme
 - Remove Debugging Logs and console logs

 - Metadata for SEO